Don’t overlook depression and anxiety at work

 “Our best chance of success is early intervention — not letting them get to 90 days of use,” Jung said.

-To do this, our prescription drug clinical review nurse monitors injured workers who are undergoing surgery.
+To do this, our medical professionals monitor injured workers who are undergoing surgery.
 If three weeks after surgery they’re still taking opioid painkillers, she will send a letter to the treating doctor.

 “Doctors have been very receptive and cooperative in helping get injured workers off opioid painkillers before an addiction can develop,” Jung said.
 “We’re thankful for increased awareness of the dangers of these drugs.”